 Ottawa (Ontario) K1N 9N4

 See Canada’s visual arts treasures within the lively Ottawa ByWard Market.
 Discover the remarkable stories that have shaped this country in the completely reinvented Canadian and Indigenous Galleries.
 Love photography?
 You won’t want to miss the Gallery’s new Canadian Photography Institute.
 If the great masters are more your style, the Gallery is your destination for the country’s finest collection of European art.
-For 2018, special exhibitions include Impressionist Treasures: The Odrupgaard Collection and Laurent Amiot: Canadian Master Silversmith.
+For 2019, special exhibitions include Gauguin: Portraits and the Indingenous Quinquennial.
 Come celebrate creativity at one of Canada’s most impressive landmarks.

 Gatineau (Québec) K1A 0M8

 Bistro Boréal offers a tasty and affordable menu, an amazing decor and ambiance inspired by the northern lights, and courteous, attentive service.
 Menu inspired by a selection of classic Canadian ingredients and products.

 Established in 1980, Galerie Montcalm presents seven exhibits per year showcasing most of the visual arts disciplines.
 These exhibits display the work of local, Canadian and international artists.
 Recognized as a museum institution, Galerie Montcalm also presents educational exhibits displaying objects and artefacts related to art.